stryker-mutator/stryker4s/docs/contributing.md

 custom_edit_url: https://github.com/stryker-mutator/stryker4s/edit/master/docs/contributing.md
 sidebar_position: 3
 ---
+## Developing on stryker4jvm:
+Currently, stryker4jvm is using 3 build tools for all its modules.
+Stryker4jvm-core is managed by maven, stryker4jvm-mutator-kotlin is managed by gradle and all other modules are managed by sbt.
+In order to build/test locally you need to take the following steps:

+Build has only been confirmed to work with:
+* Jvm 15.0.2,
+* Maven 3.6.3,
+* Kotlin 1.4.20,
+* Gradle 6.9.1,
+* Groovy 2.5.12.

+1) Building stryker4jvm-core:
+    1) cd to stryker4jvm-core root
+    2) mvn clean
+    3) mvn install
+2) Building stryker4jvm-mutator-kotlin (for Windows `./gradlew`, for linux you should use `bash gradlew`):
+    1) Verify version of gradle daemon by running `./gradlew --version` in the root of mutator kotlin module.

+       In order to change the JVM version to use, either change your JAVA_HOME environment variable or specify the version to use for gradle for commands like so: "./gradlew \<command> -Dorg.gradle.java.home=/JDK_PATH".
+    2) Delete the .gradle folder and build folder in module root if there were version issues or gradle build errors.
+Note that if you changed versions, you may need to restart your computer entirely.
+    3) `./gradlew clean build`
+    4) `./gradlew publishToMavenLocal`
+3) Building all other sbt modules:
+    1) cd to project root (should contain build.sbt file)
+    2) `sbt compile` (if you wish to only compile a specific module, use sbt \<module-name\>/compile)
+    3) `sbt test` (optional)

  This is the contribution guide for Stryker4s.
 Great to have you here!
 Here are a few ways you can help to make this project better.
 ## Getting started

 To get started with developing Stryker4s, you'll need a couple of tools: